dotnet/coreclr/Documentation/workflow/UsingYourBuild.md

 .\bin\Debug\netcoreapp2.1\win-x64\publish\HelloWorld.exe
 ```

-Thus at this point publication directory directory has NO dependency outside that directory (including dotnet.exe).
+Thus at this point publication directory has NO dependency outside that directory (including dotnet.exe).
 You can copy this publication
 directory to another machine and run the exe in it and it will 'just work' (assuming you are on the same OS).
 Note that your managed app's
 code is still in the 'app'.dll file, the 'app'.exe file is actually simply a rename of dotnet.exe.

+In case you failed to run the `.exe` pelase go to the `publish` folder and verify that it contains all the dlls that should be copied from `bin\Product\<OS>.<arch>.<flavor>\`.
+As a workaround you can copy these files manually.

 ## Update CoreCLR from raw binary output